 Cubby storage is in short supply, disappointing in such a big car.
 Not counting the spacious glove compartment, there are so few storage places for basic things that you have to use the cupholders.
 All we had was a micro cassette tape recorder, a set of keys, a garage door opener, and some bridge toll tickets, and it was too much to ask of our $100,000 car to find us spots to store them.
 Try to use the over-engineered center console, and there will be a small wing awkwardly flipped up under your elbow.
 Small door pockets help little.

 The 7 Series isn't the greatest for hauling big things, either.
 Its trunk is large compared to that of a compact sedan, but not when compared to the full-size luxury competition.
-With 14.0 cubic feet of space, the 7 Series trunk is smaller than those in the Audi A8, Lexus LS or Mercedes S-Class, although a little larger than that of the Audi A8.
+With 14.0 cubic feet of space, the 7 Series trunk is smaller than those in the Lexus LS or Mercedes S-Class, although a little larger than that of the Audi A8.

 That last 10 percent is a gray area and in that zone the driving can get a little annoying.
 Perhaps BMW, with the 7 Series, suffers from a problem of ambition.
 It's as if the engineers and designers have attempted to raise the bar in virtually every respect, and in doing so have made simple things, like the gimmicky gear selector and even the electronic turn signals, way more cumbersome or complicated than they need to be.

-The new inline six-cylinder engine is a godsend.
+The inline six-cylinder engine introduced last year is a godsend.
 It brings the starting price down more than $13,000, relative to the V8-powered 750i, and is plenty powerful.
-The new 740i and 740Li use the N54 version of BMW's 3.0-liter inline-6.
+The 740i and 740Li use the N54 version of BMW's 3.0-liter inline-6.
 This twin-turbocharged engine produces 315 horsepower and 330 pound-feet of torque.
 It vaults the 740i from 0 to 60 mph in just 5.8 seconds while delivering fuel economy of 17/25 mpg City/Highway, according to the EPA.